If you want to read about foraging decisions click here,

 Males who are likely sires also have strategies for achieving more ideal outcomes when conflicts of interest arise.
 They use punishment/coercion to prevent encounters from escalating into intergroup fights that could put offspring at risk.
 Likely sires direct aggression towards group members who (try to) instigate a fight, and those who are punished/coerced are less likely to keep on fighting than would be expected given their baseline participation levels.
 Likely sires are most likely to use this strategy when they themselves are wounded, and so might feel unable to protect offspring should the need arise.
 (Arseneau-Robar et al. 2018 Proceedings of the Royal Society B)

-Our findings highlight the heterogeneity that exists within social groups, and the consequences this heterogeneity has for the evolution of cooperation in social groups.
-Interindividual variability in the costs and benefits of intergroup aggression causes conflicts of interest to arise among group members.
-This creates selective pressure for female strategies that increase the odds of winning an intergroup conflict, and male strategies which prevent intergroup encounters from escalating into high-risk fights.
+Female fitness is largely dependent on having access to the resources required to produce and raise offspring to independence.
+This creates selective pressure for female strategies that increase the odds of winning an intergroup conflict.
+Conversely, males who pay very little cost to reproduce can best maximize their fitness by ensuring that intergroup encounters do not escalate, which could put their offspring at risk.
 Because the number of active participants, relative to the number in the opposing group, determines whether the group wins or loses, using punishment and rewards to recruit males likely improves the odds females win access to fitness-limiting resources.
 (Arseneau-Robar et al. 2016 Proceedings of the Royal Society B)

 Conversely, male punishment/coercion was highly effective in preventing intergroup conflicts from erupting when used when the two groups were near to one another but no fighting had yet occurred.
 When males used punishment/coercion in the middle of an ongoing intergroup conflict, this strategy successfully ended the fight in ~50% of cases and intergroup conflicts tended to end sooner than expected.
 (Arseneau-Robar et al. 2018 Proceedings of the Royal Society B)